 Atmos is a workflow automation tool

-Atmos is a workflow automation tool that makes it more managable to operate very large environments with DRY configuration.Get Started Live Demo
+Atmos is a workflow automation tool for DevOps that makes it more manageable to operate very large environments with DRY configuration.Get Started Live Demo

 With so many of these tools today, why does the world need another "workflow" automation tool?